 Every campaign will be enabled by default, though you can choose to pause them individually.

 The icon next to "Campaign" will prompt a window to assign naming conventions for campaigns and ad groups.

 Preview and Apply

-In this final step the system pulls the data from the feed and puts it into the structure you defined.
+In this final step, the system pulls the data from the feed and puts it into the structure you defined.
 You'll be able to see all the campaigns that will be created and the ad groups and product groups inside them.
-If everything looks good, you can click on the 'Apply and Refresh" button to upload the changed to Google Ads.
+If everything looks good, you can click on the 'Apply and Refresh" button to upload the changes to Google Ads.

 You can also choose to apply the logic and structure once or to apply it and keep it automatically refreshed.
 If so, you can set the automation frequency before confirming.